jdecourval/laval-simulator/doc/english.md

 0:
     LCL 1
-    SYN     ; Will wait here for one cycle, the execute on the next LCL 2   ; Will execute on the fourth cycle
+    SYN     ; Will waits here for one cycle, then executes on the next LCL 2   ; Will executes on the fourth cycle

 1:
     NOP